Lufroloc/Barony-Expanded-Outskrits-of-Hamlet/README.txt

 - - Closed beta notes - -

-- !IMPORTANT!
-Since the halloween event is currently in progress, to avoid issues, please go to settings > Online > Festive Content > set to off
-- If you want to keep your config, you can copy paste it from the normal client from (root/config/config.json) to the same folder in the mod.
 - Some features may be incomplete or missing.
 - Expect some Z-fighting
 - After reaching the mine, feel free to keep playing to test the balance.